DWI / DUI Defense

-Don't miss an opportunity to keep your DL by waiting too late.
-The Flanigan Law Firm is experienced in requesting that DL suspension hearing and making sure we get all the offense reports so that we are prepared to fight it for you.
-If your DL is already suspended, we can help you obtain an occupational driver's license.
+Don't miss an opportunity to keep your driver's license by waiting too long.
+The DWI attorneys at Flanigan Law Firm have the knowledge and experience in requesting a driver's license suspension hearing and make sure to get all of the offense reports to be fully prepared to fight it for you.
+If your driver's license is already suspended, our team can help you obtain an occupational driver's license.

 Most importantly, fight hard against the DWI accusation in criminal court!

 0.08 to 0.14 BAC = 72 hours to 6 months jail + $2,000 fine, court costs, another DL suspension for 6 months